THOMASELOVE/500-data/toy2020/toy2020_analysis.md

 # Task 4.
 Use 1:1 greedy matching on the linear PS, then check post-match balance

 As requested, we’ll do 1:1 greedy matching on the linear propensity score without replacement and breaking ties randomly.
+Note that we use `replace = FALSE` and `ties=FALSE` here.
 To start, we won’t include an outcome variable in our call to the `Match` function within the `Matching` package We’ll wind up with a match including 140 treated and 140 control subjects.

 ``` r
 X <- toy$linps ## matching on the linear propensity score